Data-Culpa/openclients/README.md

 Open the UI via a web browser.
 Validator uses Okta for authentication, even with your local installation.

+### Create API Tokens for Pipeline Callers

+In the UI, navigate to _Manager > API Users_ to set up new data pipeline users and generate access tokens that you can integrate into your secrets manager.
+We recommend creating a unique user for each pipeline.

 ### Pipeline Dashboards